vuxcode/pr1-project-osteise/bug-list.md

 4. *SOLVED* How do I make the submit button run the next question?
 5. How do I replace the question box with a game over box when the user loses?
 Do I want to change what I have now?
 6. *SOLVED* The options buttons doesn't hover past question 1.
 Maybe it's because I disable and enable them after the first option is used?
 (Can I fix it with adding eventlistener to hover?) (solved by controlling the mouseover and mouseout with javascript eventlisteners.)
-7. Highscore doesn't work as I want, it keeps on adding 1 every time I answer a question, even if I lost.
+7. *Solved* Highscore doesn't work as I want, it keeps on adding 1 every time I answer a question, even if I lost.
 I am thinking about making a "Session Stats" page, and use this variable to store number of "total correct questions", and maybe the three highest scores (perhaps with time counts).
+8. I haven't figured out how to store the highest score as the highscore, it keeps updating to the latest score.
+I want to store an array with highscores on localstorage.
+But you can only store strings in an local storage.
+I tried to stringify my array, but I havent gotten it to work yet.